 Increase childcare accessibility.

-Affordable, quality, and accessible childcare is a priority for all of us, but federal control with restrictive conditions is not the solution.
+Affordable, quality, and accessible childcare is a priority for all of us, and federal control with strings attached is not and will not deliver on these three goals.
 We need to respect provincial jurisdiction, allowing provinces to manage childcare programs in ways that are effective and efficient for their unique needs.

 Grande Prairie, AB, T8V 8L1